danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 At first, everything felt effortless.
 Following the README, search worked instantly in development and even with a moderate dataset.
 But once the application reached production scale, performance issues started to appear.
 Not because `pg_search` is slow necessarily, but because some default choices that are perfectly reasonable for small datasets become problematic at scale.

 This post focuses on one of those choices: computing PostgreSQL tsvectors at query time.
 It's an easy trap to fall into, because it works so well, until it doesn't.
-To keep things focused, I’m looking strictly at the backend search and database performance here, not UI or frontend code.
+We'll look at the SQL that `pg_search` generates by default, why it forces PostgreSQL into expensive sequential scans, and how persisting and indexing tsvectors fundamentally changes the query plan and performance characteristics.

 Before diving in, I'll also mention what we *didn't* do: